Ireland

 Baptisia Minor

-Baptisia originates from North America, belongs to the legume family, and visually resembles lupine (lupinus polyphyllus).
-Unlike lupine, however, it does not suffer from fungal diseases and is not as palatable to slugs.
-Besides its blue flowers, its large pods are also interesting, decorating the plant long after flowering.
-Native American Indians used baptisia roots to disinfect wounds and reduce fever, and its leaves for dyeing fabrics.
-Patience is key with baptisia; it takes some time to fully establish itself and develop a robust root system adapted to survive long periods of drought and fires.
-After that, it is very long-lived.
-It was chosen as Perennial of the Year for the 2019 season.
-Minor is a shorter form suitable for smaller gardens.
+Baptisia originates from North America, belongs to the legume family, and resembles a lupine in appearance.
+Unlike it, however, it does not suffer from fungal diseases and does not taste as good to slugs.
+Besides the blue flowers, the large pods are interesting, decorating the plant long after flowering.
+North American Indians used Baptisia roots to disinfect wounds and lower fever, and the leaves to dye fabrics.
+Patience is most important with Baptisia; it takes some time to fully establish and create a massive root system adapted to survive long periods of drought and fires.
+Then it is very long-lived.
+It was voted Perennial of the Year for the 2019 season.
+Minor is a lower form suitable even for smaller gardens.
 Show full description

 Vyprodáno